Chester Turner: Arrest and exposure

-Turner was required to give a DNA sample to California's Combined DNA Index System (CODIS).
-In September 2003, based on that sample, Turner was identified as a match for DNA recovered from Vance and Beasley.
-Detectives then began a careful examination of Turner's background.
-Nine of the 11 unsolved murders were matched to Turner using DNA evidence.
+Turner was required to give a DNA sample to California's Combined DNA Index System (CODIS) as part of his prison term.
+In September 2003, based on that sample, Turner was identified as a match for DNA recovered from the murders of Vance and Bries; after that, detectives began an examination of Turner's background.
+By October 2004, ten more unsolved murders of women were matched to Turner using DNA evidence.